Peach Water Lilies

 I really wanted to like this lily - who wants to dislike a lily named after such a noble concept?
 But there's nothing remarkable about the lily.
 The flower isn't particularly colorful, being a somewhat peachy-toned yellow.
 The flower isn't particular large or multi-petaled.
 And it's not a prolific flowerer.

 When I wrote that 'Clyde Ilkins' is the best flowerer among peach water lilies, I forgot about this variety.
-'Peachglow' is probably slightly more prolific.
+'Peach Glow' is probably slightly more prolific.
 And it has larger flowers.
 It's a great plant.